Hotel Stay Extension

 Run this in your hotel

-Guestivo gives small and boutique hotels a complete guest portal — no app, no install.
+Guestivo gives small and boutique hotels a web guest portal — no app, no install.
 Try the live demo or talk to our team.

 Related terms